chromium/chromium/docs/security/rule-of-2.md

   * communication happens via validly-authenticated TLS, HTTPS, or QUIC;
   * the peer's keys are [pinned in Chrome](https://cs.chromium.org/chromium/src/net/http/transport_security_state_static.json?sq=package:chromium&g=0); and
   * pinning is active on all platforms where the feature will launch.

-At present pinning is not enabled for all Chrome platforms.
-On other platforms, pinning may be disabled or rendered ineffective by enterprise security products.
+    (Currently pinning is not enabled in iOS or Android WebView).

-It is generally much better to use the Component Updater.
+It is generally preferred to use Component Updater if possible because pinning may be disabled by locally installed root certificates.

 One common pattern is to deliver a cryptographic hash of some content via such a trustworthy channel, but deliver the content itself via an untrustworthy